This page might contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

 7. Lack of Lightning

-Improper lightning can also be a quite common answer to the question ˝why did my Pacman frog die? ˝.
+Improper lighting can also be a quite common reason why your Pacman frog will die.

 Placing a simple UVB light bulb inside your frog terrarium is essential for it to keep daily routines similar to those in the wild, but not only.